 Incyte Corporation is focused on the discovery and development of novel drugs to treat major medical conditions.
-Our three core therapeutic areas are inflammation, oncology, and human immunodeficiency, or HIV.
-We have assembled a team of scientists with core competencies in the areas of medicinal chemistry, and molecular, cellular and in vivo biology.
+Our core therapeutic areas are oncology and inflammation, and we have additional programs in diabetes and human immunodeficiency virus, or HIV.
+We have assembled a team of scientists with core competencies in the areas of medicinal chemistry and molecular, cellular and in vivo biology.